MathNya/umya-spreadsheet/README.md

 // reader
 let path = std::path::Path::new("C:/spread_test_data/aaa.xlsx");
 let mut book = umya_spreadsheet::reader::xlsx::read(path).unwrap();
 // or
+// lazy reader
+//  Delays the loading of the worksheet until it is needed.
+//  When loading a file with a large amount of data, response improvement can be expected. let path = std::path::Path::new("C:/spread_test_data/aaa.xlsx");
+let mut book = umya_spreadsheet::reader::xlsx::lazy_read(path).unwrap();
+// or
 // new file
 let mut book = umya_spreadsheet::new_file();